julesce/refinerycms-pods/readme.md

 ## Usage

-Up to you to make use of the pods in your front end, but remember to include the relevant javascript files in your layout:
+Up to you to make use of the pods in your front end, but remember to include the relevant JS/CSS files in your layout:

+	<%= stylesheet_include_tag 'colorbox', 'refinerycms-pods' %>
-    <%= javascript_include_tag 'jquery-1.5.2.min', 'jquery.bxSlider.min', 'refinerycms-pods' %>
+    <%= javascript_include_tag 'jquery-1.5.2.min', 'jquery.bxSlider.min', 'jquery.colorbox-min', 'refinerycms-pods' %>

+The following will render any pods assigned to your current @page:

+	<%= render :partial => 'refinery/pods/shared/pods' %>